Zentropivity/owu/wiki/src/index.md

 ## The World

 moves on...
 Humans are no longer part of it, are they?
-I wonder what happened to them...

 Yet there is an ecosystem that thrives.
 Magic is in the core of it all.